team-mayes/atesa/docs/example_study.rst

 	commit_fwd = ([3,1,1],[5,5,2],[2.2,2.0,3.0],['gt','lt','gt'])
 	commit_bwd = ([3,1,1],[5,5,2],[1.5,3.5,2.4],['lt','gt','lt'])

+	information_error_freq = 2500

 	path_to_input_files = '/home/tburgin/ethyl_chlorosulfite/input_files'
 	path_to_templates = '/home/tburgin/ethyl_chlorosulfite/templates'

-	prod_walltime = '01:00:00'
+	prod_walltime = '00:30:00'
 	prod_ppn = 1

 Note that the absence of any specific CVs in this file results in the default behavior, which is building CVs automatically based on the atoms indicated in the commitment definitions.
 In this case, ATESA derived 156 CVs to sample at each shooting point.
+We also set the number of steps between assessments of the information error termination criterion 10 times higher than the default since our system is very small and we'll accumulate hundreds of simulations very rapidly.
+Similarly, we set a short walltime and allocate only a single core to the production simulations to reflect their low computational requirements.
+During our testing, this job collected data at the rate of approximately 150 shooting moves per hour; however, for very short simulations like these, much of this time is attributable to overhead while waiting for the batch system to allocate resources for individual simulations, or for ATESA to complete processing steps between steps.
+For longer individual simulations, this overhead will be greatly diminished.

 This job collected 30,088 shooting moves before terminating automatically using based on the :ref:`InformationError` termination criterion with the default settings.
 An average acceptance ratio of 16.14% per thread (per ``status.txt`` in the working directory) reflects a healthy level of efficiency.
 A visualization of the sampled data projected onto the three dimensions making up the reaction coordinate produced in the next step is shown here to help readers who may not be familiar with aimless shooting visualize the data, but this plot is not produced automatically by ATESA: